simon741/edu-devcamp/HOL/HOL2/README.md

 ## Overview<a name="overview"></a>

-Intro...
+In this hands-on lab you will create a basic progressive web app using Visual Studio.

-**This lab is a requirement for the other hands-on labs!**
+**This lab is a requirement for hands-on lab 4!**

 [Back to top](#content)